code-distortion/backoff/README.md

 `null` values in the results indicate that the attempts have been exhausted.

 > ***Note:*** These methods will generate the same values when you call them again.
-Backoff maintains this state because some backoff strategies base their delays on previously generated delays (e.g. the [decorrelated backoff algorithm](#decorrelated-backoff) does this), so their values are important.
+Backoff maintains this state because some backoff algorithms base their delays on previously generated delays (e.g. the [decorrelated backoff algorithm](#decorrelated-backoff) does this), so their values are important.
 >
 > e.g. When generating `$backoff->simulateDelays(1, 20);` and then `$backoff->simulateDelays(21, 40);`, the second set may be based on the first set.
 >